-The course is designed to meet the mathematical needs of those students who plan to teach elementary grades.
+The course is designed to meet the mathematical needs of those students who plan to teach grades K-8.
 It is based on the philosophy that mathematical ideas are learned only through active involvement.
-Therefore, in this course a lecturing is reduced to a minimum and teaching methodology includes small group activities and presentations and whole class discussions - the methodology you will be using to present mathematical topics to your students.
+Therefore, in this course a lecturing is reduced and teaching methodology includes small group activities and presentations and whole class discussions - the methodology you will be using to present mathematical topics to your students.